 Vodka produced by Bacardi gives connoisseurs wings and allows them to rise to heaven, forgetting about problems and hardships.
 The Gray Goose logo is filled with the idea of flight and lightness.
 According to the emblem, the drink is soft to drink thanks to a special recipe and various additives.

 Gray Goose is a French premium vodka brand developed by American businessman Sidney Frank.
-She appeared in the 1990s but later passed to Bacardi, to which she was sold in 2004.
+She appeared in the 1990s but was later passed to Bacardi, which sold her in 2004.
 François Thibault from the city of Cognac, who is professionally engaged in alcohol, improved the recipe of the alcoholic drink.
-As a result, the product is presented on the market in several variations: with the aroma of lemon, cherry, cinnamon, orange, vanilla, melon, and caramel.
-The company no longer plans to expand the flavor range to not deviate from the original.
+As a result, the product is available on the market in several variations, including lemon, cherry, cinnamon, orange, vanilla, melon, and caramel.
+The company no longer plans to expand the flavor range to avoid deviating from the original.
 The year of the creation of this variety of vodka is 1997.

-France as the point of production of Gray Goose for US consumers was chosen specifically.
-This European country has strong culinary roots, so its alcoholic product stands out from the rest.
-The water that serves as the basis is taken from natural sources.
+France, as the source of Grey Goose for US consumers, was chosen specifically.
+This European country has strong culinary roots, so its alcoholic products stand out from the rest.
+The water used as the basis is sourced from natural sources.
 Local farms supply wheat intended for distillation.
 Limestone is used as a filter.
 As a result, just a year after the appearance of vodka, the Beverage Testing Institute recognized it as the most delicious in the world.

-This was followed by a move to the US as Bacardi acquired the brand to distribute its products in the US market.
+A move to the US followed this, as Bacardi acquired the brand to distribute its products there.
 This event took place in 2004.
-At that time, over one and a half million cases of vodka were sold, which made Gray Goose the most sought-after premium brand.
-The alcohol is bottled in original smoked glass bottles depicting a French goose in flight.
+At that time, over 1.5 million cases of vodka were sold, making Gray Goose the most sought-after premium brand.
+The alcohol is bottled in the original smoked-glass bottles, depicting a French goose in flight.

 Meaning and History

 Created by a French master distiller for the American market, the high-end vodka brand made a name in the 1990s when it introduced the flying goose logo.
-This sign adorned the label of an alcoholic drink but did not stay long: the designers modified the design, giving it a luxurious personality.
+This sign adorned the label of an alcoholic drink but did not last long: the designers modified it, giving it a luxurious personality.

 In 2019, London-based company Ragged Edge tampered with the Gray Goose logo, making the bird more expressive and the typeface crisp and modern.
 A few years later, the staff of Intertype Studio enhanced the visual lightness with additional thin lines and “gave” the goose a flock so that it did not seem so lonely.

 Premium packaging and a progressive brand image appeal to consumers who love the combination of luxury and minimalism.
-Therefore, the Gray Goose logo’s evolution has never exceeded the established framework: almost all versions seem simple but elegant.
+Therefore, the Gray Goose logo’s evolution has never strayed from the established framework: almost all versions are simple yet elegant.

 1997 – 2013